Dead or Alive 2: Birds: Plot

-Mizuki is an assassin being contracted by one organised gang in the midst of a yakuza-triad turf war.
-He is hired to kill an officer in the gang for cash.
-While setting up his shot, someone else gets to his target first; he seems to recognise the person but can't quite remember who they were.
-Returning to his base of operations, he lies by saying he was the ultimate killer and taking the money given to him by the contractor.
+Mizuki is an assassin being contracted by an organised gang in the midst of a yakuza-triad turf war.
+He is hired to kill an officer in the rival gang.
+While setting up his shot, someone else gets to his target first; he recognises the person but can't remember who they were.
+Returning to his base of operations, he lies by saying he successfully assassinated the target, taking the money given to him by the contractor.
 After doing some research, he finds out that the other assassin goes by the name 'Mizuki Kohei' and begins to track him down.
-While making a booking over the phone he runs into his contractors who attack him, deciding to lay low, he makes the decision to return to his childhood home: an island off the coast of Japan.
+While making a booking over the phone he runs into his contractors who attack him, deciding to lie low, he makes the decision to return to his childhood home: an island off the coast of Japan.

 The other assassin, fearing the heat of his actions, also decides to go into hiding.
-After rushing to catch the ferry, Mizuki buys a bowl of noodles and reminisces about how he associates them with childhood trips to the mainland; he and his friends would drink the soup quickly and then leave the tofu until last.
-This sequence is intercut with the other assassin performing the same action.
-Mizuki notices the other assassin aboard the ferry and follows him onto the island.
-Upon confronting him, he reveals his name to be Shuuichi, his childhood friend; the two agree to hold off on the killings and begin to reminisce about their past.
+Both assassins buy noodles, as it separately reminds them of trips they made to the mainland as children.
+Mizuki notices the other assassin onboard the ferry and follows him onto the island.
+Upon confronting him, he reveals his name to be Shuuichi, his childhood friend.
+The two agree to hold off on the killings and begin to reminisce about their past.

-A flashback sequence shows Shuu and Mizuki with their friend Kohei as children playing on the beach.
-Their life at the orphanage having been routine but welcoming, the orphanage's head being a devout Roman Catholic.
-Eventually Mizuki is adopted to the mainland while Shuu and Kohei grow older, he sends regular letters, but they eventually stop coming through.
+A flashback sequence shows Shuuichi and Mizuki with their friend Kohei as children playing on the beach.
+Their life at the orphanage having been routine but welcoming, the orphanage's head was a devout Roman Catholic.
+Eventually Mizuki was adopted to the mainland while Shuu and Kohei grew older, he sent regular letters, but they eventually stopped coming through.
 It is revealed that many of these letters were faked for a long while after Mizuki's adopted parent takes his own life.
-Fearing the religious burden having been brought up Catholic and the possibility of facing the bureaucracy of child protective services, Mizuki ran away.
+Fearing the religious burden of suicide having been brought up Catholic and the possibility of facing the bureaucracy of child protective services, Mizuki ran away.